strands-project/v4r/CONTRIBUTING.md

 As mentioned allready, V4R is using a package.xml file and rosdep to install all necessary dependencies.

 1. Do all the necessary git magic to download v4r on your machine, then open a console.
-2. Install and initialize rosdep
+2. Install and initialize rosdep, cmake and build-essential
 ```
 sudo apt-get update
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu trusty main" > /etc/apt/sources.list.d/ros-latest.list'